-- 6.50 Here we can see that overall, 3% strongly agree, and 10% agree that landlords had a good reputation in the area.
+- 6.46 Here we can see that overall, 3% strongly agree, and 10% agree that landlords had a good reputation in the area.
 3% strongly agree and 14% agree that landlords take action when their tenants cause anti-social behaviour and/or criminal activity in their homes.
-Ten percent strongly agree and 15% agree that landlords provide a good standard of accommodation for tenants to live in.
-Six percent strongly agree and 12% agree that they maintain the outside of their properties. - 6.51 Three percent strongly agree and 7% agree that tenants have a good reputation.
-Seventeen percent strongly agree and 26% agree that tenants cause anti-social behaviour and criminal activity.
-Three percent strongly agree and 11% agree that tenants look after their properties well. - 6.52 Twenty-nine percent strongly agree and 24% agree that tenants are responsible for fly tipping.
-The majority of responses came in the "do not know" category. - 6.53 Most responses received stated they neither agreed nor disagreed with the statements.
+Ten percent strongly agree and 15% agree that landlords provide a good standard of accommodation for tenants to live in. - 6.47 Six percent strongly agree and 12% agree that they maintain the outside of their properties. - 6.48 Three percent strongly agree and 7% agree that tenants have a good reputation.
+Seventeen percent strongly agree and 26% agree that tenants cause anti-social behaviour and criminal activity. - 6.49 Three percent strongly agree and 11% agree that tenants look after their properties well. - 6.50 Twenty-nine percent strongly agree and 24% agree that tenants are responsible for fly tipping.
+The majority of responses came in the "do not know" category. - 6.51 Most responses received stated they neither agreed nor disagreed with the statements.
 This could be down to landlords and residents who don't live in the area being unsure, and/or landlords who feel they don't have trouble in their own properties and are unable to comment on other properties.

-6.54 Landlords Provide a Good Standard of Accommodation
+6.52 Landlords Provide a Good Standard of Accommodation

-- 6.55 Local residents responded with 41% stating they strongly disagreed and 26% stating they disagreed with this statement. - 6.56 Local landlords/letting agents responded with the majority neither agreeing nor disagreeing with the statement.
+6.53 Local residents responded with 41% stating they strongly disagreed and 26% stating they disagreed with this statement.

+6.54 Local landlords/letting agents responded with the majority neither agreeing nor disagreeing with the statement.
 Twenty-eight percent said they strongly agreed and 26% said that they agreed.

-6.57 Landlords take action
+6.55 Landlords take action when a tenant reports issues of disrepair or

-- 6.58 We asked if they agreed/disagreed with the statement that landlords take action when a tenant causes anti-social behaviour and/or criminal activity in their homes. - 6.59 When we looked at local residents responses, they strongly disagreed/disagreed (28% and 36%) that landlords did not take action. - 6.60 When we looked at local landlords/letting agents, their responses would indicate that they feel they do take action, with (36% strongly agree and 5% agree), however 31% neither agreed/disagreed which would indicate again that landlords look after their own properties but aren't sure what other landlord/letting agents do.
+- 6.56 We asked if they agreed/disagreed with the statement that landlords take action when a tenant causes anti-social behaviour and/or criminal activity in their homes. - 6.57 When we looked at local residents responses, they strongly disagreed/disagreed (28% and 36%) that landlords did not take action. - 6.58 When we looked at local landlords/letting agents, their responses would indicate that they feel they do take action, with (36% strongly agree and 5% agree), however 31% neither agreed/disagreed which would indicate again that landlords look after their own properties but aren't sure what other landlord/letting agents do.
 Interestingly 28% disagreed with this comment that would suggest that not all landlords agree that action is taken.

-6.61 Properties are Maintained Outside
+6.59 Properties are Maintained Outside

-6.62 Most local residents felt that properties were not maintained outside with 56% strongly disagreeing.
+6.60 Most local residents felt that properties were not maintained outside with 56% strongly disagreeing.
 Most local landlords/letting agents felt they could neither disagree or agree with the statement.
 No landlords strongly disagreed with the statement and 18% disagreed.

-6.63 Tenants have a good reputation in the area
+6.61 Tenants have a good reputation in the area

-6.64 We asked if tenants have a good reputation in the area.
+6.62 We asked if tenants have a good reputation in the area.
 Local residents disagreed/strongly or disagreed with this statement, with local landlords/letting agents predominantly neither disagreeing nor agreeing.

-6.65 Tenants cause anti-social behaviour and criminal activity
+6.63 Tenants cause anti-social behaviour and criminal activity

-6.66 We asked if tenants cause anti-social behaviour and criminal activity.
+6.64 We asked if tenants cause anti-social behaviour and criminal activity.
 Local residents strongly agreed/agreed (21% and 32% respectively) that tenants caused this, however 45% of local landlords/letting agents neither agreed nor disagreed.

-6.67 Tenants look after properties well.
+6.65 Tenants look after properties well.

-6.68 Most local residents strongly disagreed/disagreed with this statement (15% and 36% respectively).
+6.66 Most local residents strongly disagreed/disagreed with this statement (15% and 36% respectively).
 Whereas 43% of landlord/letting agents neither agreed nor disagreed and 25% agreed with this statement.

-6.69 Tenants are responsible for fly tipping.
+6.67 Tenants are responsible for fly tipping.